ymunemasa/data-tutorials/tutorials/hdp/hdp-2.6/a-lap-around-apache-spark/tutorial.md

 - How to use SparkSQL Thrift Server for JDBC/ODBC access
 - How to use SparkR

-You can either use Spark 1.6.x or Spark 2.x versions to run all of the examples.
+You will mostly use Spark 1.6.x with some Spark 2.x examples provided for comparison.

 Interacting with Spark will be done via the terminal (i.e. command line).